clojurewerkz/monger.docs/articles/integration.md

 {% gist e4447d7a88eacd754d9a %}

-Just like with `clojure.data.json` integration, there is nothing else you have to do.
-This feature is optional:
+Just like with `Cheshire` integration, there is nothing else you have to do.
+Monger will convert JodaTime dates to `java.util.Date` instances as needed.
-Monger does not depend on `clj-time` or `Joda Time` and won't add unused dependencies to your project.

-This means that you need to add dependencies on `clj-time` and `clojure.data.json` to your project before requiring `monger.joda-time`.
+This feature is optional: Monger does not depend on `clj-time` or `Joda Time` and won't add unused dependencies to your project.
+This means that you need to manually add dependencies on `clj-time` and `Cheshire` (or `clojure.data.json`) to your project before requiring `monger.joda-time`.

 #### Setting Default Time Zone Used By Joda Time